Men and their mental health

 Statistics from 2009 revealed that 12% of men and 19.7% of women suffered from a common mental health illness such as anxiety, depression, obsessive compulsive disorder and panic disorder (Deverill & King, 2009).
 Additionally, statistics from the NHS Mental Health Services (IAPT) suggest that only 36% of the referrals that they receive are for men.
 Finally, it has been found that three in four suicides or 76% are by men, which is also the biggest cause of death for men under 35.

-There is a movement at the moment called “It’s good to talk” that arose as a result of the increasing number of men committing suicide.
+There is a movement at the moment called “It’s good to talk” that arose as a result of the increasing number of men taking their own lives.
 This organisation encourages men to talk about their issues and seek professional help if necessary.
 I applaud such initiatives and I encourage any man who is suffering from a mental health difficulty to talk about it and to seek help.
 I hope that such discussions could help men to challenge their own preconceptions about themselves so that they realise that they don’t have to be like a superhero.
-I would argue that we are all vulnerable at times, and that mental health difficulties affect us regardless of gender and whether we are prepared to accept it or not.
+I would argue that we are all vulnerable at times and that mental health difficulties affect us regardless of gender and whether we are prepared to accept it or not.

 Deverill and M. King (2009), ‘Common mental disorders’, in Adult Psychiatric Morbidity Survey